Radiotherapy

 Radiotherapy (or radiation therapy) is a form of X-Ray treatment and is one of the main methods of treating cancer.
 In fact, half of all cancers are treated with radiotherapy at some point along the treatment course.

 Radiotherapy can be used in early stage disease and in selected cases of oligometastatic disease to help cure or maximally control a cancer.
 It is also used in more advanced disease which cannot be cured to improve pain and other symptoms.
-In addition, radiotherapy can be used in the treatment of some benign or functional conditions.
+In addition, radiotherapies can be used in the treatment of some benign or functional conditions.

-You may receive radiation as your only form of treatment, or it may be combined with surgery and/or chemotherapy.
+You may receive radiation therapy as your only form of treatment, or it may be combined with surgery and/or chemotherapy.
 Your exact treatment plan will be determined based on your type and stage of cancer and will be discussed with you at your clinic appointment.

 The most common form of radiotherapy is called External Beam Radiation Therapy (EBRT), which is delivered by a sophisticated machine called a linear accelerator (linac).
 The linac produces high energy X-Rays which are precisely targeted to shrink and kill tumours by damaging their DNA.
 Our stereotactic radiotherapy treatments are so precise that we can target a tumour with submillimeter accuracy.